 I embrace this method of dog training because, more than anything else, we need to be our dog’s teacher and guide in life.
 Whether training or modifying behavior, our goal should be to teach, manage, and guide our dogs so that we can prevent and/or resolve issues.
-Teachers and guides do this by teaching skills, rules and boundaries using clear and consistent training.
+Teachers and guides do this by teaching skills, setting rules and boundaries using clear and consistent training.

 Training and living with your dog should be a fun and enjoyable experience that forges a strong relationship between the both of you.

 I am a Certified Dog Behavior Consultant (CDBC) by the International Association of Animal Behavior Consultants (IAABC), a high-level industry-leading behavior certification.
 I am also an Accredited Dog Trainer (ADT) by the International Association of Animal Behavior Consultants (IAABC).
-I attended the Victoria Stilwell Academy for Dog Training & Behavior where I took course work in: Positive Training & Behavior Modification, Canine Cognition, Learning Theory, Canine Body Language, Canine Emotion, along with other related courses.
+I attended the Victoria Stilwell Academy for Dog Training & Behavior where I took course work in: Positive Training & Behavior Modification, Learning Theory, Canine Body Language, Canine Emotion, along with other related courses.